flatcar-archive/flatcar-docs/os/other-settings.md

 sysctl --system
 ```

 Some parameters, such as the conntrack one above, are only available after the module they control has been loaded.
 To ensure any modules are loaded in advance use `modules-load.d` as described above.
-A complete Flatcar Linux Config using both would look like:
+A complete Container Linux Config using both would look like:

 ```yaml container-linux-config
 storage: